-This course is a study of the historical roles, principles, philosophical/social perspectives, legislation, and trends/issues in physical education and sports programs.
+This course is a study of the historical roles, principles, and trends in physical education and sport programs.
 Other topics covered include the Olympic games and career options in the field of Physical Education.
+Credits: 3

-HPR 320 : Techniques of Strength Training & Conditioning
+HPR 320: Techniques of Strength Training & Conditioning